b-dmitry1/BIOS/README.md

 * Customizable SPI/USB drivers
 * A20 line and PLL control (frequency multiplier for 486)

-### Known problems
+### Known issues
 * No hardware detection / BIOS setup (to save ROM space)
 * No extended memory test
 * Int 13h (BIOS disk) supports only reset/read/write functions
 * Internal video BIOS doesn't support printing text in graphic mode
 * Video adapter initialization incomplete so will not work properly with a real VGA chips without OEM BIOS

+### Disclaimer
 The project is provided "as is" without any warranty.
 Use at your own risk.

-Please tell me if you find some bug or if you plan to use it with a physical hardware.
+Please contact me if you find any bug or if you plan to use it with a physical hardware.